In the guide below, we list potential sustainability tips for schools.

 20. Consider If A Rainwater Harvesting/Collection Setup Would Be Beneficial For The School

-Some commercial businesses benefit from having a rainwater harvesting/collection setup for various reasons, so, it makes sense that some schools might too.
+Some commercial businesses benefit from having a rainwater harvesting/collection setup for various reasons, so, some schools might consider whether they might too.

 Assuming it’s feasible and beneficial, schools might then use this water for safe and hygienic uses around the school.